-32. Formula Lodging: A motel, hotel, inn, or other visitor-serving lodging facility, that along with ten (10) or more other establishments, regardless of location or ownership, maintains two or more of the following standardized features: business name, décor, color scheme, facade, architecture, uniforms, advertising, or other similar standardized features.

-33. Formula Restaurant: A restaurant devoted to the preparation and offering of food and beverages for sale to the public, that along with ten (10) or more other establishments regardless of location or ownership, maintains two or more of the following standardized features: business name, menus, ingredients, decor, color scheme, facade, architecture, uniforms, advertising, or other similar standardized features.

-- 34. Formula Retail: Formula Retail shall mean a retail sales or rental activity or retail sales or rental establishment, that along with ten (10) or more other establishments, regardless of location or ownership, maintains two or more of the following standardized features: business name, decor, color scheme, facade, architecture, uniforms, advertising, or other similar standardized features. - 35.
-Grading: Any excavation, filling, or combination thereof, involving movement or transfer of more than twenty-five (25) cubic yards of earthen material within, from, or to a lot (parcel). - 36.
+- 33. Formula Lodging: A motel, hotel, inn, or other visitor-serving lodging facility, that along with ten (10) or more other establishments, regardless of location or ownership, maintains two or more of the following standardized features: business name, décor, color scheme, facade, architecture, uniforms, advertising, or other similar standardized features. - 34.
+Formula Restaurant: A restaurant devoted to the preparation and offering of food and beverages for sale to the public, that along with ten (10) or more other establishments regardless of location or ownership, maintains two or more of the following standardized features: business name, menus, ingredients, decor, color scheme, facade, architecture, uniforms, advertising, or other similar standardized features. - 35.
+Formula Retail: Formula Retail shall mean a retail sales or rental activity or retail sales or rental establishment, that along with ten (10) or more other establishments, regardless of location or ownership, maintains two or more of the following standardized features: business name, decor, color scheme, facade, architecture, uniforms, advertising, or other similar standardized features. - 36.
+Grading: Any excavation, filling, or combination thereof, involving movement or transfer of more than twenty-five (25) cubic yards of earthen material within, from, or to a lot. - 37.
 Hostel: Any building or portion thereof, or group of buildings, containing five or more dormitory rooms or private rooms, or providing accommodations for five or more transient guests, for the purpose of providing lower cost public travel accommodations to recreational travelers.
-The hostel shall provide a kitchen, common room, and sanitary facilities for use by the transient guests. - 37.
+The hostel shall provide a kitchen, common room, and sanitary facilities for use by the transient guests. - 38.
 Hotel: Any building or portion thereof, or group of buildings, containing five or more lodging units (guest rooms or suites), each of which is used, designed, or intended to be used, let or hired out, for occupancy by transient guests for compensation or profit.
-A hotel may offer meals or beverages for separate compensation or as part of a room or suite package. - XX.
-Hydromodification: Adverse changes in waterbodies associated with modification of the hydrologic balance (i.e., precipitation, surface runoff, infiltration, surface-water storage, groundwater storage, evaporation, and transpiration) resulting from development. - 38.
-Impervious Surface: An artificial A structure, surface covering, or pavement that prevents absorption and infiltration of rainfall or stormwater runoff.
-Impervious surfaces include, but are not limited to, roofed structures, walkways, patios, decks, driveways, parking lots, paved storage areas, impervious concrete and asphalt surfaces, and any other continuous watertight pavement or covering.
-Landscaped soil and pervious or semi-pervious pP avements that are designed and maintained to be permeable, including pavers with pervious openings and seams or joints, underlain with pervious soil and/or pervious storage material, (such as a gravel layer) sufficient to absorb and retain rainfall or runoff-during the [\] County design storm event, do not constitute impervious surfaces.
+A hotel may offer meals or beverages for separate compensation or as part of a room or suite package. - 39.
+Hydromodification: Adverse changes in waterbodies associated with modification of the hydrologic balance (i.e., precipitation, surface runoff, infiltration, surface-water storage, groundwater storage, evaporation, and transpiration) resulting from development. - 40.
+Impervious Surface: A structure, surface covering, or pavement that prevents absorption and infiltration of rainfall or stormwater runoff.
+Impervious surfaces include, but are not limited to, roofed structures, walkways, patios, driveways, parking lots, paved storage areas, impervious concrete and asphalt surfaces, and any other continuous watertight pavement or covering.
+Pavements that are designed and maintained to be permeable, including pavers with pervious openings or joints, underlain with pervious soil and/or pervious storage material (such as a gravel layer) to absorb and retain rainfall or runoff, do not constitute impervious surfaces. - 41.
+Inn: Any building or portion thereof, or group of buildings, containing five or more lodging units (guest rooms or suites), each of which is used, designed, or intended to be used, let or hired out, for occupancy by transient guests for compensation or profit.
+An inn may offer meals or beverages for separate compensation or as part of a room or suite package.